cheshire137/chrome_turntable_spotter/README.md

 ## To-do List

-* Add options page with option to open Spotify links in browser player instead of desktop app.
 * Get tracks from Trending Songs as well as Recent Songs, or give the option to choose between the two lists.
 * Add message to the popup about "hey load a turntable.fm room" when you click it and the current tab isn't a Turntable.fm room.
+* Add spinner to indicate track list is populating.